GoogleCloudPlatform/cluster-toolkit/frontend/docs/user_guide.md

 Discuss requirements with the admin user in your organisation:

 - Applications may require certain instance types to run efficiently on GCP.
 Administrators may be able to create new Slurm partitions to support new instance types.
-- Some applications may requite additional configurations at install time to switch on features.
-Administrators may be able to customised or provide additiona versions/variants.
+- Some applications may requite additional configurations at install time e.g. to switch on optional features.
+Administrators can provide binaries for additional application versions/variants.

 On first visit, click the *Login* link on the home page, then click the *Login with Google* link.
-The system will then attempt the authenticate the user through OAUTH with Google.
+The system will then attempt the authenticate the user through OAuth with Google.

 ### Clusters

 Shown on the cluster page is a list of active clusters the current user is authorised to use.
-Clusters are created and managed by admin users so messages on those pages are for information only.
+Clusters are created and managed by admin users so messages on these pages are for information only.
 The underlying infrastructures, such as network and storage components, are also managed by admin users so those pages are not accessible by ordinary users.

 ### Applications

-Shown on the application page is a list of pre-installed applications on those clusters.
-Applications are set up by admin users so messages on those pages are for information only.
+Shown on the application page is a list of pre-installed applications on authorised clusters.
+Applications are set up by admin users so messages on these pages are for information only.
 Application detail pages provide extra information regarding the pacakges.

 There are three types of applications:

-- those installed by the Spack package manager
+- those installed via the [Spack](https://github.com/spack/spack) package manager.
-- those installed from custom scripts as prepared by the admin users
+- those installed from custom scripts as prepared by the admin users.
-- those manually installed on the clusters by admin users and then registered with this system
+- those manually installed on the clusters by admin users and then registered with this system.

-In practice, end users do not need to distinguish these different types.
+Most open-source applications are covered by Spack.
+For in-house applications or those not yet supported by Spack, custom installtion is often a good option.
+Alternatively, admin users can manually install applications on shared filesystems and register them to the system by providing installation paths and load commands (e.g. modulefiles).
+In practice, end users do not need to distinguish these different types as they have access to a unified web interface to automate job creatation and submission.

 ### Jobs

 From an application page, click the *New Job* action to set up a job.

 In most cases, users do not need to concern about the application's software environment as the system handles that automatically.
-For example, if an application has been set up as a Spack package, the system will automatically invoke `spack load` to configure its environment, e.g. putting the application binaries in `$PATH`, before executing the user job.
+For example, if an application has been set up as a Spack package, the system will automatically invoke `spack load` to configure its environment, e.g. putting the application binaries in `$PATH`.

 On the other hand, users need to provide the exact steps setting up jobs through scripts.
-A run script can either be located at a URL or provides inline in the new job form.
-A run script may provide additional steps that download or prepare input files before invoking the application binary.
+A run script can either be located at a URL or provided inline in the job creation form.
+A run script may provide additional steps that download and/or prepare input files before invoking the application binary.
 It may also perform post-processing tasks as required.

 #### Job input and output